emazzotta/docker-nginx-lua/README.md

 ### Lua

-In your site configuration for automatic language based redirecting.
+In your site configuration e.g. for automatic language based redirecting.

 ```
 server {